xilosada/prompt2prod/README.md

 ## Web UI

-The web interface provides a visual way to monitor and manage runs with live SSE logs.
-See [packages/web/README.md](packages/web/README.md) for detailed documentation.
+The web interface provides a visual way to monitor and manage runs with live SSE logs, including an **Agents Panel** for real-time agent monitoring.
+See [packages/web/README.md](packages/web/README.md) for detailed documentation including the [Agents Panel section](packages/web/README.md#agents-panel).

 ### Quick Start